Dualities and loops on squashed $S^3$: Introduction

 Supersymmetric localization has been used in a variety of contexts for the exact evaluation of partition functions and loop operator expectation values in supersymmetric quantum field theories with at least two preserved supercharges~\cite{Pestun:2016zxk}.
 In three dimensions it was first used on the round sphere~\cite{Kapustin:2009kz,Hama:2010av}.
 The extension to squashed three-spheres depends on the supercharges one chooses to preserve~\cite{Hama:2011ea,Imamura:2011wg} but can only depend on a single scalar parameter of the geometry~\cite{Closset:2013vra}.
 Still, this one parameter deformation complicates evaluations and transformations of the resulting matrix models by changing hyperbolic trigonometric functions to double sine functions.

-In~\cite{Minahan:2021pfv}, $\NN=4$ backgrounds on the squashed three-sphere which preserve six supercharges were considered\footnote{Similar backgrounds were considered in~\cite{Bomans:2021ldw}.}.
-The additional two supercharges were understood as an enhancement of the supersymmetry upon fine-tuning of a specific mass parameter in the usual $\NN=2$ backgrounds.
-The advantage of this new setup is that the partition function of every $\NN\geq 4$ theory that couples to it is independent of the squashing parameter.
+In~\cite{Minahan:2021pfv}, backgrounds on the squashed three-sphere which preserve six supercharges were considered\footnote{Similar backgrounds were considered in~\cite{Bomans:2021ldw}.}.
+The additional two supercharges were understood as an enhancement of the supersymmetry upon fine-tuning of a specific mass parameter in the previously known backgrounds with four supercharges.
+The advantage of this new setup is that for every $\NN\geq 4$~gauge~theory\footnote{Here and in the following we will denote gauge theories by the amount of supersymmetry they have in flat-space.
+By contrast, for rigid supergravity backgrounds we will indicate the number of supercharges they preserve.} on this background the partition function is independent of the squashing parameter.
 For ABJ(M) this squashing independence was first noticed in~\cite{Chester:2021gdw} and furnished useful relations on the derivatives of the free energy.
 This squashing independence of the ABJM partition function has also been discussed from a 4d index~\cite{Nakanishi:2022fvr}.

-In this paper we consider loop operators in $\NN=4$ theories on a squashed sphere preserving six supercharges.
-To see the effects of the additional two supercharges, we start with the $\NN=2$ squashed-sphere with four supercharges and its $\frac{1}{2}$-BPS loop operators.
+In this paper we consider loop operators in $\NN=4$ theories on the squashed sphere preserving six supercharges.
+To see the effects of the additional two supercharges, we start with the squashed-sphere with four supercharges and its $\frac{1}{2}$-BPS loop operators.
 Once we enhance the supersymmetry to six supercharges these operators generally do not preserve the additional supercharges and are therefore $\frac{1}{3}$-BPS.
 However exactly two of the great circles support $\frac{2}{3}$-BPS loops.
 A Wilson loop living on one of these two circles preserves the same four supercharges as the vortex loop living on the other one.
 We will argue that $\frac{2}{3}$-BPS versions of all loop operators in \cite{Assel:2015oxa} exist on this background.
+We expect that the loop operators in non-linear quivers theories as discussed in \cite{Dey:2021gbi,Dey:2021jbf} also admit $\frac{2}{3}$-BPS versions on the squashed sphere.
 We leave for future work the lift to the squashed sphere of purely $\NN=4$ loop operators, such as those in~\cite{Drukker:2022bff} for example.

 We use localization to compute the expectation values of the $\frac{1}{3}$-BPS loop operators\cite{Kapustin:2009kz,Kapustin:2012iw,Drukker:2012sr,Assel:2015oxa}.
 We find that once a Wilson or vortex loop operator preserves four supercharges the dependence on the squashing parameter drops out of the matrix integral in the same way as it dropped out of the partition function for six preserved supercharges.